 In Kansas, drivers can obtain their full drivers license at the age of 16 years and 6 months.

 Kansas requires you to renew your license every 6 years.
-If you are over a certain age, additional license renewal rules apply:
+There are additional provisions for older drivers:

 The state of Kansas enforces increased penalties for all moving vehicle violations violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhancements can be enforced even if workers are not present as long as road work signs are posted.
 In Kansas, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
-Most states impose increased mandatory penalties for driving above a specific BAC.
+States often enforce more strict mandatory penalties for drivers above a certain BAC.
 In Kansas, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.

-Cellphones and other handheld devices are banned while driving in most states.
+Most states do not allow cellphone use while driving.
 In Kansas, hand-held devices such as phones and mp3 player are banned to novice drivers only.
 Handheld devices bans prohibit talking on the phone without a hands-free system.

 Texting while driving is banned in Kansas.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Kansas, distracted driving is listed as a category on police crash report forms.

 Kansas requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Kansas is $60.00.
-Seatbelt laws very by state.
-Many states require passengers to wear seatbelts as well.
+Safety belt laws very state-by-state.
+Consult your states Department of Transportation for specific seatbelt use laws.